-All students who wish to attend a field trip must receive written permission from a parent or guardian with authority to give permission.
+All students who wish to attend a field trip must receive written permission from a parent or quardian with authority to give permission.
 Students may be prohibited from attending field trips for any of the following reasons:

 - 1. Failure to receive appropriate permission from parent/guardian or teacher; - 2.
 Has been suspended anytime within the school year. - 3.
-Excessive absences (more than 7 at the time of the field trip) or excessive tardies (more than 3 in any given class). - 4.
+Excessive absences (more than 7 at the time of the field trip) or excessive tardies (more than 3 in any given - 4.
 Failure to complete appropriate coursework; (student cannot have an E in any class). - 5.
-Behavioral or safety concerns; - 6.
+Behavioral or safety concerns: - 6.
 Denial of permission from administration; - 7.
-Unpaid fines or a three (3) using the Broncho Respect Code; - 8.
+Unpaid fines; - 8.
 Other reasons as determined by the school.